 Soprano Hannah Harrow, a native of Rochester, NY, has been praised for her “brightness, enthusiasm and directness” (Graham Johnson), as well as her “vocal strength” and “radiant expression” (The Lake Placid News).
-She received her BM (’15) and MM (’18) in Vocal Performance from the Eastman School of Music in the studio of Robert Swensen, and recently began her Doctoral studies in the studio of Kathryn Cowdrick.
-She grew up taking voice and piano lessons at the Eastman Community Music School, studying with Jane-Gunther McCoy and Alla Kuznetsov.
+She received her BM (’15) and MM (’18) in Vocal Performance from the Eastman School of Music in the studio of Robert Swensen, and is currently working on her DMA in the studio of Kathryn Cowdrick.
+Hannah grew up taking voice and piano lessons at the Eastman Community Music School, studying with Jane-Gunther McCoy and Alla Kuznetsov.

-When she is not performing, Hannah enjoys teaching her large and enthusiastic studio of voice students at the Eastman Community Music School and working as a Teaching Assistant for the Eastman Voice and Opera Department.
-In 2018, she won the prestigious Teaching Assistant Prize for Excellence in Teaching at the Eastman School of Music.
+Hannah enjoys teaching her large and enthusiastic studio of voice students at the Eastman Community Music School.
 She has coached Musical Theater repertoire and scenes at the University of Rochester alongside Kim Kowalke, president of the Kurt Weill Foundation and a founder of the prestigious Lotte Lenya Vocal Competition.
 Her students have performed in University of Rochester’s elite acapella groups, sung lead roles in their high school musicals and local theater companies, attended summer festivals and placed in local competitions.
-Many of her students are continuing their vocal studies at colleges such as Eastman School of Music, NYU and Ithaca.
+Her students have been accepted at colleges such as Eastman School of Music, NYU, SUNY Fredonia, Berklee College of Music, and Ithaca.